IanBellomy/Pair/readme.md

 ````coffeescript
 onContactChange(startFn,endFn=->)  : returns index
 ````
-Add an event listener for when the layers' _frames_ come into contact or leave contact.
+Add an event listener for when the layers' _frames_ contact starts or ends.
 The function returns an index which can be used to remove the listener later.

+*NOTE*: Handlers will be called regardless of whether drag and drop is enabled, and regardless of whether a layer is dragged.

+*NOTE*: Layers' scale and rotation does NOT affect a layers' frame!
+(This module does not perform pixel-based collision detection or geometric box collision detection.)

 ---